LeviSousa/MyNotes/ruby/README.md

 Official website: https://www.ruby-lang.org/en/

 Ruby is a programming language.
 It is purely Object-Oriented, meaning everything is an object.
+Manipulations on those same objects also return other objects.

-Everything method in Ruby also returns something.
+Every method in Ruby also returns something.
 If a method does not return anything explicitly, then `nil` is returned.

 ## Running Ruby code